 Introducing the item structure

 Items are managed centrally in plentymarkets.
-In other words, you’ll enter your product information into plentymarkets and then you’ll be able to sell your items on various markets, in your own online store and in your brick and mortar store.
+In other words, you’ll enter your product information into plentymarkets.
+Then you can sell your items on various markets, in your own plentyShop and in your brick and mortar store.

 1. Introducing the item structure